stephrdev/django-cruditor/README.rst

     $ pip install django-cruditor

-Add some stuff  to your Django settings
+Add the `django-cruditor` and its dependencies to to your Django settings

 .. code-block:: python

     INSTALLED_APPS = (
         # some other apps
+        'floppyforms',
+        'django_tables2',
         'cruditor',
     )

+Please refer to the examples to see how it works.
+More documentation will be added soon.

 Contribute